FiGOBLAC/shortcode-css-generator/readme.txt

 </pre>

+Thats it.
+Now your shortcode is ready to generate css.

-##Create custom css options.
+##Create custom css Properties options.
 Creating custom css properties for shortcode options are extremely simple and follows a very simple format.
-For example if you wanted to create an option that allows the user to select a link color, you would  choose a name to use for the option and register into the json file as a key. you would then choose the selector you want the option to affect followed by two underscores and then the css color property and register the formata as the value in the json file as follows:
+For example if you wanted to create an option that allows the user to select a link color, you would choose a name to use for the option and register the name into the json file as a key. you would then choose the selector you want the option to affect followed by two underscores and then the css color property and then register the formate as the value in the json file as follows:

 {
   "link_color: "a__color",